Exabyte-io/documentation/docs/cli/actions/balance-quota.md

 # Check Account Quota and Balance

-This page explains how to retrieve [accounting information](../../accounts/overview.md) for users logged-in via the [Command Line Interface](../overview.md), including information about any [Organizational Accounts](../../collaboration/organizations/overview.md) that the user is member of.
+This page explains how to retrieve [accounting information](../../accounts/overview.md) for users logged-in via the [Command Line Interface](../overview.md), including information about any [Organizational Accounts](../../collaboration/organizations/overview.md) that the user may be member of.

 Each of the commands outlined in what follows can accept keyword parameters as option flags, as listed by passing the `--help` flag to them.
-The full documentation manual for the accounting system software that we implement can be found under Ref. [^1].

 ## Account Balance